modsim/FluxML/README.md

 ##### 1H-NMR Measurements

 <p align="justify">The proton and electron of a hydrogen atom have a non-zero spin with opposite signs.
-For an unpaired hydrogen atom these spins would normally calcel out since the electron's spin shields the spin of the proton.
+For an unpaired hydrogen atom these spins would normally cancel out since the electron's spin shields the spin of the proton.
 However, for a hydrogen in a chemical bond and depending on the electronegativity of the bonding partners, the electron is pulled away from the proton an the proton shows up as a peak in the NMR spectrum.
 This chemical shift results in different resonance frequencies, and thus different hydrogens in the molecules can be discriminated.
-More importantly it is possible to discriminate labeled from unlabeled atom positions in the neughborhood of hydrogens, and thus, this 1H-NMR allows the description of positional 13C labeling enrichment.</p>
+More importantly it is possible to discriminate labeled from unlabeled atom positions in the neighborhood of hydrogens, and thus, this 1H-NMR allows the description of positional 13C labeling enrichment.</p>

 <p align="justify">A 1H-NMR measurement group specification is essentially a list of 13C labeling positions.
 It is assumed that all listed carbon atom positions have at least one bond to a hydrogen atom.</p>